 main dishes sardinian

-Traditional Sardinian roasted kid goat marinated in vinegar and herbs, then oven-roasted with juniper, rosemary, and butter until golden.
+Sardinian roasted kid goat marinated with vinegar, then cooked with juniper, rosemary, sage, bay, olive oil, and butter.

 Carnivore Gluten-Free Nut-Free